DecodedCo/brand.decoded.com/pages/typography.md

 ### Headings

 - Use sentence case for headings
-- use headings consistently to create a clear hierarchy
+- Use headings consistently to create a clear hierarchy

 Example: